Jogarbola

 Jogarbola (JGBL; ジョガボーラ) is a sports equipment manufacturing company based in Japan and established in 2016.
 The brand is operated by Soccer.com Inc and had sponsored several professional sport teams, mainly in its homeland Japan and also Vietnam.

 Sponsorships

-Sponsorships for Vietnamese and Southeast Asian teams are virtually represented by the local enterprise Động Lực Sport, the Vietnamese exclusive distributor of the brand in the region.
+Sponsorships for Vietnamese and Southeast Asian teams are virtually represented by the local enterprise Động Lực Sport, the Vietnamese exclusive distributor and producer of the brand in the region.